supertestnet/8bit-cpu-for-bitvm/README.md

 11. labels -- Assembly lets you name your functions using labels.
 An example is given in test_program.asm.
 Named functions can be written once and then called one or more times throughout your program without having to write out the code multiple times.
 ```

-Commands 1-6 take parameters.
+Commands 1-10 (but not 8) take parameters.
 After specifying the command, give a number 0-15.
 Commands 1, 2, 3, and 4 use this number to set the ram to that byte, which it then loads into A (LDA), adds to A (ADD), subtracts from A (SUB), or overwrites with the contents of A (STA).
 Command 5 puts the number you specify directly into register A (usually it's a 1 or a 0 but it can be anything from 0 to 15).
 Commands 6 and 7 use the number you specify to determine which Assembly instruction in your program you want to jump to.
+Command 9 uses the number you specify to select a byte of ram so that, with the next command (.word), you can initialize it to a certain value.
+The .word command uses the number you specifiy to initialize the previously-selected byte of ram to the value of the number you picked.

 # How to use the compiler